KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ### **Segmentation**

-Contains the output of the Imagery preparation as input (mosaic of all infra red imagery) and creates a segmented raster image based on the spectral and spatial characteristics of the data.
+Contains the output of the Imagery preparation as input (mosaic of all infrared imagery) and creates a segmented raster image based on the spectral and spatial characteristics of the data.